 Theory, examination and certification for the ESA Ice Rescue Course are provided.

 Ice Rescue is not a NFPA certified course, but it meets the requirements of NFPA 1670, Chapter 7, Water, 7-3.7 Ice.

 Students need a minimum mark of 80% to successfully complete the ESA Ice Rescue Course.
 They are required to attend the full 8 hours of class.

-The Dive Rescue International Ice Rescue Certificate is awarded to students who attend the complete day of classes and successfully complete the course.
+An ESA Ice Rescue Certificate is awarded to students who attend the complete day of classes and successfully complete the course.

 An application for an ESA Ice Rescue Course must include the following:

 It is the responsibility of an applicant to ensure an application submitted to ESA is complete and meets all prerequisites.
 Acceptance will be confirmed upon receipt of a complete application and full payment of fees.